Frequently asked questions about The Mom of an Addict, Inc.

 Do I have to get a sponsor?

 Not at The Mom of an Addict.
 We are not trying to take the place of any other meeting(s) out there.
 We are here for additional support.
-Naturally, you may find that you connect with certain individuals more than others and may get together for further conversation.
+Naturally, you may find that you connect with certain individuals more than others and may get together for further conversation and encouragement.

 How long are your meetings?